bigcompany/resources/replication/README.md

 # replication

-replication service for big instances
+for managing and keeping track of replication events

 ## API